Total Distance: 7.6 miles (to the small lake just beyond Applebee Dome and back)

 Kain Hut Trail

 The trail getting to the Conrad Kain Hut isn’t for the faint of heart.
 It has over 2,400′ of elevation gain in 3-miles.
 The first mile is nearly flat so the remainder of the trail gains more than 1,000′ every mile.
-The path has steep switchbacks and vertical cliff faces where the trail is supplemented with chains and even a ladder bolted into the rock face.
+The path has steep switchbacks and vertical cliff faces where the trail is supplemented with chains and even an iron ladder bolted into the rock face.
 This isn’t your average hiking adventure.
 Climbers complete this route while carrying backpacking and climbing gear plus supplies, so, in comparison, taking on the Kain Hut Trail as a day hike is a reasonable undertaking.
 You might disagree if you aren’t familiar with cliffside trails.

 Conrad Kain Hut